td-github-training/td-github-training.github.io/docs/02_repositories.md

 ## What is a Repository?

-* A centralized location that stores a collection of files along with their git history.
+* A centralized location that stores a collection of files along with their git history
 * Each developer maintains a local copy of the entire git repository

 #### Creating a Repository